blackjetrock/fx502p-sd/README.md

 Real Time Clock Commands
 ------------------------
-This requires an DS3231 I2C real time clock module to hold the time and date.
+This requires a DS3231 I2C real time clock module to hold the time and date.
 It needs to be attached to the I2C

 1.0 E42 : Read date